 Ray was a guest at Birchwood when my husband Larry was there.
 He had the “best decorated” room and my daughters and I would always stop to say hello to him and admire his decorations.
 He was a gentleman to everyone.
 Many great men and women have died (along with my husband) since the pandemic started.
 But I will always remember them all, including Ray.
-Please accept our condolences.Denise Evans (10 months ago)
+Please accept our condolences.Denise Evans (about 1 year ago)

 I recently saw, in the paper, of your father's death.
 My prayers for Uncle Ray, and all of us who love him, during this time of loss, sadness and pain.Rev.
-Gerald Gurka (10 months ago)
+Gerald Gurka (about 1 year ago)

 So sorry for your loss.
-Prayers for your family.Dave & Cathy Kuniega (10 months ago)
+Prayers for your family.Dave & Cathy Kuniega (about 1 year ago)

 Ray was a cousin of mine on his dad's side. my parents and family were close to the Polnasek's in my youth. as my mother was a Polnasek and Pete was her uncle. my family and i send our sympathy regards to Raymond's family.
-Chester Wrubel- Aldenchester wrubel (10 months ago)
+Chester Wrubel- Aldenchester wrubel (about 1 year ago)